rdubois440/cherry_mx30_usb_bt/README.md

 ##3- Components
-* Cherry MX USB keyboard with brown switches
+* Cherry MX USB keyboard with brown switches.
 I already own a Cherry MX 3.0, and like the quality.
 I was about to buy a second one, but was lucky to find one at a good price on an local auction web site.
-Other mechanical keyboards can probably be used as well Avoid rubber dome / film layers keyboards, as they are very difficult to modify
+Other mechanical keyboards can probably be used as well.
+Avoid rubber dome / film layers keyboards, as they are very difficult to modify.

 ![Cherry MX 3.0 Keyboard](images/Cherry_mx_30.jpg)